 Medical Defence Union (for MDU members only)

-Provides expert help and advice on medico-legal and ethical matters including handling complaints, claims and GMC cases.
-It is staffed by a team of medico-legal advisers.
+Expert help and advice on medico-legal and ethical matters including handling complaints, claims, and GMC cases.

 Medical and Dental Defence Union of Scotland (for MDDUS members only)